girlscript/winter-of-contributing/C_CPP/Competitive Programming/Expression_Evaluation.md

 # Expression Evaluation

-### Evaluate an expression represented by a String.
-The expression can contain parentheses, you can assume parentheses are well-matched.
-For simplicity, you can assume only binary operations allowed are +, -, *, and /.
+### Here we have to evaluate an expression which is represented by a String.
+That expression can contain parentheses, here we can assume that the  parentheses are well-matched.
+For our ease we will assume only binary operations such as  +, -, *, and /.
 Arithmetic Expressions can be written in one of three forms:

+What is expression evaluation?
+The Expression evaluation tool (sometimes called the Watch tool) makes it possible to evaluate expressions while the application is stopped in the debugger.
+A typical use for it is the case in which you would like to know the result that an external feature would

+What determines the order of evaluation in an expression?
+The precedence of operators determines the order of evaluation in an expression.

+What is expression evaluation in data structure?

+The stack organization is very effective in evaluating arithmetic expressions.
+Expressions are usually represented in what is known as Infix notation, in which each operator is written between two operands (i.e., A + B)

-Infix Notation: Operators are written between the operands they operate on, e.g. 3 + 4.
+Infix Notation:In this notation Operators are written between the operands they operate on.
+ The usual expressions which we encounter are infix expressions.
+For example,

+(A + B) * C / D – E

-Prefix Notation: Operators are written before the operands, e.g + 3 4
+Prefix Notation:Prefix notation's Operators are written before the operands, e.g + 3 4
+Now that we know what expressions we’re dealing with, solving them will be even easier.
+Before moving on to the evaluation, there is one more thing we need to learn – the precedence of operators.

 Postfix Notation: Operators are written after operands.

-Infix Expressions are harder for Computers to evaluate because of the additional work needed to decide precedence.
-Infix notation is how expressions are written and recognized by humans and, generally, input to programs.
-Given that they are harder to evaluate, they are generally converted to one of the two remaining forms.
-A very well known algorithm for converting an infix notation to a postfix notation is Shunting Yard Algorithm by Edgar Dijkstra.
-This algorithm takes as input an Infix Expression and produces a queue that has this expression converted to postfix notation.
-The same algorithm can be modified so that it outputs the result of the evaluation of expression instead of a queue.
+It is difficult for computers to evaluate infix expressions because additional work is required to determine the precedence.
+Infix notation is how expressions are written and recognized by humans and are typically input into programs.
+Given that they are difficult to evaluate, they usually converge to one of the two remaining forms.
+A very famous algorithm for converting an infix notation to a postfix notation is the shunting yard algorithm by Edgar Dijkstra.
+This algorithm takes as input an infix expression and generates a queue in which this expression is converted into postfix notation.
+The same algorithm can be modified so that it outputs the result of the evaluation of the expression instead of a queue.
  The trick is using two stacks instead of one, one for operands, and one for operators.
 The algorithm was described succinctly on http://www.cis.upenn.edu/matuszek/cit594-2002/Assignments/5-expressions.htm, and is reproduced here.
 (Note that credit for succinctness goes to the author of said page)

 ```